Pop/Rock:

 ”Hiking Song/Highway to Hell”: A Scottish highland tune in combination with the Scottish Hard Rock band AC/DC.
 What’s going on?
 Or rather going down… For this arrangement you can either use a medium high solo voice or let all the tenors sing the solo part.
 Tune your bagpipes and take it away!

 ”Money For Nothing”: Written by Sting and Marc Knopfler from the Dire Straits.
-The famous riff is now played on an a cappella air guitar – so at least you won’t get ”blisters on your little finger”.
+Here the famous guitar riff is played on an a cappella air guitar – so at least you won’t get ”blisters on your little finger”. 😉

 ”Under Attack”: An extraordinary song from ABBA’s last album ”The Visitors”.
-You’re listening to a live recording by the Czech choir ”Antifona” (dir.: Jan Richter).
+You’re listening to a live recording by the wonderful Czech choir ”Antifona” (dir.: Jan Richter).

 ”I’m Gonna Be (500 Miles)”: One and only hit by the The Proclaimers from 1987.
 Such a simple song, but all the more effective!
 It has some tongue-in-cheek moments in it and works very powerful as a concert piece.